There are many reasons you might want to merge photos in Adobe Photoshop.

-Create a new layer in between your two existing layers.
+Create a new layer or a separate layer in between your two existing layers.
 Fill it with a strong colour which does not appear in the photos you are working with.

 This will show any parts of your top layer which are not erased properly.